ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

    * If maximum count is exceeded, it will report an error.
 No VID will be returned in the response.

 ### 2.2 Maintain the appropriate status of a VID based on the attribute value of a VID [**[↑]**](#table-of-content)

+1. Time Validity: When a VID has expired as per policy, the VID will not be allowed for usage for any authentication transaction.
+1. Transactions: When a VID is used for an authentication transaction, and the policy is for one-time usage, the VID instance status will be used but will not be allowed for any authentication transaction.
+1. When a VID is revoked, the VID will not be allowed for any authentication transaction.

 ### 2.3 Regenerate a specific type of VID [**[↑]**](#table-of-content)

+Upon receiving a request with the parameter: VID, ver, the system performs the following steps to regenerate a specific type of VID:
+1. Validates if the regeneration policy for the VID type in the request is manual.
+1. Retrieves all the policy for the VID type in the request.
+1. Validates the number of active instances of the VID type as follows:
+   * If more than one instances are configured for the VID type and the maximum count has not been reached, then a new VID will be issued.
+If maximum count is exceeded it will report an error.
+   * If an active VID of the requested VID type is not found, then the system will generate a new VID for the requested VID Type.
+1. Regenerates the VID as per the defined policy.
+1. The status of the VID will be updated as ‘Active’
+1. Sends the response new VID, err, responseTime, ver

+Note:
+   * VID, which is invalid due to usage or expiry, can be regenerated.
+   * Deactivated VIDs cannot be regenerated.

 ### 2.4 Revoke a VID based on the type [**[↑]**](#table-of-content)

+Upon receiving a request with the parameter: VID, ver to revoke a VID based on the type, the system performs the following steps to revoke a VID based on the type:
+1. Validates if the VID is valid (not expired, not used, not deactivated, not revoked).
+1. Updates the status of the VID as ‘revoked’.
+1. Sends the response Revoke status, responseTime, err, ver.
+1. Responds with error message if the system is unable to revoke a VID.
+1. Please refer Git for more details on the type of [error messages](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2011/Consolidated%20error%20messages%20V2.4.xlsx).

 ### 2.5 Auto-restore a VID on revocation and with auto-restore policy [**[↑]**](#table-of-content)
 ### 2.6 Retrieve the UIN corresponding to a VID [**[↑]**](#table-of-content)